PYA3-PHYO/streamlit-example/README.md

 4.Motorcycles
 5.Ambulances

-Althought the accuracy of best.pt model is not very high because of the train data quality, you can try example in streamlit_app.py or check the source code for model training in model training folder.
+Althought the accuracy of best.pt model is not very high because of the train data quality, you can try example in streamlit_app.py or check the source code for model training in train_model folder.